Change of basis: Bilinear forms

 and the two members of this equation equal $P^{\mathsf T} \mathbf B P$ if the matrix B is symmetric.

 If the characteristic of the ground field F is not two, then for every symmetric bilinear form there is a basis for which the matrix is diagonal.
 Moreover, the resulting nonzero entries on the diagonal are defined up to the multiplication by a square.
 So, if the ground field is the field $\mathbb R$ of the real numbers, these nonzero entries can be chosen to be either 1 or –1.
 Sylvester's law of inertia is a theorem that asserts that the numbers of 1 and of –1 depends only on the bilinear form, and not of the change of basis.

 Symmetric bilinear forms over the reals are often encountered in geometry and physics, typically in the study of quadrics and of the inertia of a rigid body.
 In these cases, orthonormal bases are specially useful; this means that one generally prefer to restrict changes of basis to those that have an orthogonal change-of-base matrix, that is, a matrix such that $P^{\mathsf T}=P^{-1}.$ Such matrices have the fundamental property that the change-of-base formula is the same for a symmetric bilinear form and the endomorphism that is represented by the same symmetric matrix.
-Spectral theorem asserts that, given such a symmetric matrix, there is an orthogonal change of basis such that the resulting matrix (of both the bilinear form and the endomorphism) is a diagonal matrix with the eigenvalues of the initial matrix on the diagonal.
+The Spectral theorem asserts that, given such a symmetric matrix, there is an orthogonal change of basis such that the resulting matrix (of both the bilinear form and the endomorphism) is a diagonal matrix with the eigenvalues of the initial matrix on the diagonal.
 It follows that, over the reals, if the matrix of an endomorphism is symmetric, then it is diagonalizable.